F5Networks/f5-ci-docs/docs/openshift/replace-f5-router.rst

 .. todo:: **NEEDS VERIFICATION FROM RED HAT**

-Use the OpenShift CLI to remove the pod(s) associated with the F5 Router.
+Use the OpenShift CLI to remove the Pod(s) associated with the F5 Router.

 .. note::